 The partial awakening of the persons of the two vehicles is an awakening to the impermanence of all phenomena-the reality that all things are constantly changing, coming into and going out of existence.
-Those in the worlds of voicehearers and cause-awakened ones, by objectively observing themselves and the world around them, perceive the truth that all things arise in response to causes and conditions, change with the passage of time, and eventually cease to exist.
+Those in the worlds of voice-hearers and cause-awakened ones, by objectively observing themselves and the world around them, perceive the truth that all things arise in response to causes and conditions, change with the passage of time, and eventually cease to exist.
 And they strive to overcome their attachment to transient things and phenomena.

 There are times in our daily lives when we have a strong perception of the impermanence of all things, including ourselves.
-The Daishonin notes: "The fact that all things in this world are transient is perfectly clear to us.
-Is this not because the worlds of the two vehicles are present in the human world?"
+The Daishonin notes: 'The fact that all things in this world are transient is perfectly clear to us.
+Is this not because the worlds of the two vehicles are present in the human world?'
 (WND-1, 358).
 He is saying that the world of human beings also possesses these perceptive worlds of voice-hearers and cause-awakened ones.

 Those who sought to attain the life states of the two vehicles identified the cause of suffering as attachment to impermanent, transient things and phenomena, and they endeavoured to eradicate such attachment and other earthly desires.
-Because of that, however, they strayed into the mistaken path of seeking to extinguish their own bodies and minds entirely (the teaching of "reducing the body to ashes and annihilating consciousness").4
+Because of that, however, they strayed into the mistaken path of seeking to extinguish their own bodies and minds entirely (the teaching of 'reducing the body to ashes and annihilating consciousness').4

 From the perspective of the enlightenment of the Buddha, the awakening gained by those in the worlds of voice-hearers and cause-awakened ones is imperfect and partial.
 But those in these worlds content themselves with this lesser degree of enlightenment and do not seek the full enlightenment of the Buddha.
-Though they acknowledge the superior enlightenment of the Buddha, their teacher, they do not think themselves able to attain it and remain at a lower level of enlightenment.